 Remote working can leave your business IT network, systems and devices vulnerable.
-The first step for managing security when working remote is to understand where there are risk.
+The first step for managing security when working remotely is to understand where there are risks.
 You should understand how your actions may compromise security and what steps you must take to protect University networks and systems.

 IT security policies do apply and are associated with remote working.
-Same actions need to take place if your remote work have exposed the University to a cyber attack.
+Same actions need to take place if your remote work has been exposed the University to a cyber attack.

-The following top recommendations provide an excellent starting point for all to protect University information and assets while working remote:
+The following top recommendations provide an excellent starting point for all to protect University information and assets while working remotely:

 - Use your University-provided laptop to work remotely and securely.

 - Keep mobile devices and laptops safe

 - If you do not have a University-provided laptop, remotely access your work desktop from a personal computer.

 - If you must use a personal computer to remotely access your work desktop, ensure you follow the security guidelines below: